Buddhism in Myanmar: Reign of Mindon Min (1853–1878)

 King Mindon Min is a key figure in the modernization of Burmese Buddhism.
 He became king after Lower Burma had been conquered by the British in 1852.
 Mindon spent most of his reign, which was generally peaceful, attempting to modernize his realm and reform the sangha.

 After the Second Anglo-Burmese War concluded, many monks from Lower Burma had resettled in Mandalay, having fled there during the war.
 Mindon Min attempted to convince these bhikkhus to return to lower Burma so that they might continue to educate the people in Buddhism.
 Some of these monks did return.

 However, many of the monks in lower Burma began to group together under certain local leaders who saw themselves as outside of royal control.
 One of these figures was Okpo Sayadaw, who taught that the sangha did not need the protection of a secular elite power as long as it strictly kept the monastic discipline.
 His movement also challenged the authority of the Thudhamma sect, and took new ordinations by themselves.
 His ideas also reached Upper Burma and gained popularity there.

 Meanwhile, in Upper Burma, many monks were now moving out of the capital to Sagaing hills, seeking an environment that was stricter than the capital which they saw as promoting lavish lifestyles.
 At this time, the Sagaing hills area became a center for more strict monastic practice.
 One of monks who left for Sagaing was the Ngettwin Sayadaw.
 He was a popular figure, known for criticizing many traditional religious practices.
 Ngettwin Sayadaw, the 'Bird-cave Abbot' of Sagaing Hills, required his monks to practice vipassana meditation daily and keep a strict discipline.
 He also advised laypersons to meditate instead of give offerings to Buddha images (which he said were fruitless).
 Another important figure of this period was Thingazar Sayadaw, who also stressed the importance of meditation practice and strict Vinaya.

 Fearing that the Buddhist religion was in danger from colonialism and internal division, Mindon patronized and convened the Fifth Buddhist Council from 1868 to 1871.
-At this council, the Pali canon was recited and edited to a create a new edition and remove scribal transmission errors.
+At this council, the Pali canon was recited and edited to create a new edition and remove scribal transmission errors.
 When this was done, Mindon patronized the creation of a collection of 729 stone tablets inscribed with the new edition of the Pali canon.
 It remains the world's largest book.
 The tablets were then stored in 729 small pagodas at the Kuthodaw Pagoda complex.

 Mindon's reign also saw the production of new scholarly works and translations of Pali texts. Ñeyyadhamma, the royal preceptor, wrote a sub-commentary to the Majjhima Nikaya (which had been translated into Burmese by his disciples).
 Paññasami (author of the Sasanavamsa) also wrote numerous Pali works in this era, like the Silakatha, and the Upayakatha.

 Another important Buddhist policy of Mindon was the establishment of animal sanctuaries, particularly outside Sagaing, at Maungdaung (near Alon), near the lower Chindwin and around Meiktila lake.